-The Government of India has set an ambitious target of imparting skills to 30 crores people, one out of every four Indians, by 2020 to help them secure jobs as part of the National Skills Development Policy.
+he Government of India has set an ambitious target of imparting skills one out of every four Indians, to help them secure jobs as part of the National Skills Development Policy.
 Industrial Training Institutes (ITIs) play a vital role in this process especially in terms of providing skilled manpower.
 Keeping this in mind, and for providing the current industry relevant skill training to Trainees, ITI syllabus has been recently updated with the help of comprising various stakeholder's viz.
 Industries, Entrepreneurs, Academicians and representatives from ITIs.

-The National Instructional Media Institute (NIMI), Chennai, has now come up with instructional material to suit the revised curriculum for Engineering Drawing NSQF Group 3 Engineering Trades (Revised 2022) under CTS will help the trainees to get an international equivalency standard where their skill proficiency and competency will be duly recognized across the globe and this will also increase the scope of recognition of prior learning.
+The National Instructional Media Institute (NIMI), Chennai, has now come up with instructional material to suit the revised curriculum for Engineering Drawing 1st Year (For 2 Year Trades) NSQF Group 22 Engineering Trades (Revised 2022) under CTS will help the trainees to get an international equivalency standard where their skill proficiency and competency will be duly recognized across the globe and this will also increase the scope of recognition of prior learning.
 NSQF trainees will also get the opportunities to promote life long learning and skill development.
 I have no doubt that with NSQF the trainers and trainees of ITIs, and all stakeholders will derive maximum benefits from these IMPs and that NIMI's effort will go a long way in improving the quality of Vocational training in the country.

-The Executive Director & Staff of NIMI and members of Media Development Committee deserve appreciation for their contribution in bringing out this publication.
+TThe Director General, Executive Director & Staff of NIMI and members of Media Development Committee deserve appreciation for their contribution in bringing out this publication.